-Fiscal Year Performance 2019 Result 2020 Result 2021 Result 2022 Result 2023 Target 2023 Result Expand video service delivery Not available Not available Implemented MS Teams to 100% of frontline employees On hold due to software implementation restrictions Conduct test with Department of Homeland Security (DHS) to issue non- U.S. Citizen replacement cards Not Met Pending approval and signature with DHS FY 2023 Performance Progres ormance Progress Target Not Met: We did not meet our target to expand the use of video service delivery for oth workloads.
+Fiscal Year Performance 2019 Result 2020 Result 2021 Result 2022 Result 2023 Target 2023 Result Expand video service delivery Not available Not available Implemented MS Teams to 100% of frontline employees On hold due to software implementation restrictions Conduct test with Department of Homeland Security (DHS) to issue non- U.S. Citizen replacement cards Not Met Pending approval and signature with DHS FY 2023 Performance Progress Target Not Met: We did not meet our target to expand the use of video service delivery for other workloads.
 In FY 2023, we successfully conducted 2,541 MS Teams video appointments for U.S. Citizen no-change replacement SSN cards.
-We are working with DHS to issue non-U.S. C replacement cards. its for
+We are working with DHS to issue non-U.S. Citizen replacement cards.

-Fiscal Year Performance 2019 Result 2020 Result 2021 Result 2022 Result 2023 Target 2023 Result Enhance the leadership and executive pipelines through modernized national NLDP Launch Complete NLDP Competencies Identified NLDP Assignments Initiated 90% of NLDP participants reduced competency gaps Implement 50% of NLDP improve- ments based on program evaluation feedback Met Implemented 67% of NLDP improvement based on program evaluation feedback leadership and executive FY 2023 Performance Progress development programs " e met our target to back.
-We impleme •
+Fiscal Year Performance 2019 Result 2020 Result 2021 Result 2022 Result 2023 Target 2023 Result Enhance the leadership and executive pipelines through modernized national NLDP Launch Complete NLDP Competencies Identified NLDP Assignments Initiated 90% of NLDP participants reduced competency gaps Implement 50% of NLDP improve- ments based on program evaluation feedback Met Implemented 67% of NLDP improvement based on program evaluation feedback leadership and executive FY 2023 Performance Progress development programs Target Met: We met our target to implement 50 percent of NLDP improvements based on program evaluation feedback.
+We implemented 67 percent of NLDP improvements recommendations.

-Fiscal Year Performance 2019 Result 2020 Result 2021 Result 2022 Result 2023 Target 2023 Result Modernize our Debt Management System Developed the initial release of an online remittance application, which provides individuals with the ability to access a payment portal and make payments via the Department of the Treasury's Pay.gov website Delayed the implementation of the online remittance (iPaySSA) application while we reassessed potential risks Deployed the new online payment process Expanded the Social Security Electronic Remittance System Expand our automated remittance processing capabilities Met Successfully expanded the Lockbox service to include SSI remittances FY 2023 Performance Progress Target Met: We met our FY 2023 target to expand our automated remittance processing capabilities.
-We expanded the use of lockbox services to include SSI remittances.
-In FY 2023, Lockbox processed over 215,000 remittances for \$54 million.
+Fiscal Year Performance 2019 Result 2020 Result 2021 Result 2022 Result 2023 Target 2023 Result Modernize our Debt Management System Developed the initial release of an online remittance application, which provides individuals with the ability to access a payment portal and make payments via the Department of the Treasury's Pay.gov website Delayed the implement- ation of the online remittance (iPaySSA) application while we reassessed potential risks Deployed the new online payment process Expanded the Social Security Electronic Remittance System Expand our automated remittance processing capabilities Met Successfully expanded the Lockbox service to include SSI remittances FY 2023 Perfor mance Progress We expanded the ervices to include our automated rer SSI remittances.
+1

-Fiscal Year Performance 2019 Result 2020 Result 2021 Result 2022 Result 2023 Target 2023 Result Ensure Timely and Accurate Payments to Achieved an average processing time of 55.2 days Achieved an average processing time of 65.9 days Achieved an average processing time of 60.6 days Achieved an average processing time of 71.5 days Achieve an average processing time of 60 days Met Achieved an average processing time of 45 days Appointed FY 2023 Perfor mance Progress Representatives Target Met: We met the FY 2023 target through the prioritization of issuing appointed representative fees within the processing centers.
+Fiscal Year Performance 2019 Result 2020 Result 2021 Result 2022 Result 2023 Target 2023 Result Ensure Timely and Accurate Achieved an average processing time of 55.2 days Achieved an average processing time of 65.9 days Achieved an average processing time of 60.6 days Achieved an average processing time of 71.5 days Achieve an average processing time of 60 days Met Achieved an average processing time of 45 days Payments to Appointed FY 2023 Performance Progress Representatives Target Met: We met the FY 2023 target through the prioritization of issuing appointed representati fees within the processing centers.
 We achieved an average processing time of 45 days, which is an improvement of about 26 days on average compared to FY 2022.
+1